Burneside

 Burneside (/ˈbɜːrnisaɪd/) is a small village in Westmorland and Furness, Cumbria, England.
 It is located to the north of Kendal and to the south east of Staveley, on the River Kent, just upstream from the confluence of the River Sprint.
 It has about 3,000 inhabitants.
 By the time of the 2011, Census Burneside had been transformed into an electoral ward only.
 The population of this ward was 1,888.
 The village is split between the civil parishes of Strickland Ketel, to the west of the River Kent, and Strickland Roger to the east.

 Burneside railway station is situated on the Windermere Branch Line, with services to Windermere to the north west, Oxenholme on the West Coast Main Line, and Lancaster to the south.
 Burneside is around 10 mi from the M6 motorway.

 Politics

 In 1974, under the Local Government Act 1972, Burneside became a part of the South Lakeland district.
 In 2023 South Lakeland became part of the Westmorland and Furness unitary authority, whose administrative centre is Kendal.

 Burneside is part of Westmorland and Lonsdale constituency for which Tim Farron is the current member of parliament (as of 2024), a member of the Liberal Democrats.

-Prior to Brexit in 2020, its residents voted to elect MEP's for the North West England constituency of the European Parliament.
+Before Brexit in 2020, its residents voted to elect MEP's for the North West England constituency of the European Parliament.